-Other Faiths: Most Kunama practice their own traditional religion, centred around the worship of the creator, Anna and veneration of ancestral heroes.
+Other Faiths: Most Kunama practice their own traditional religion, centered around the worship of the creator, Anna, and veneration of ancestral heroes.
 There are holy places associated with Anna but no institutional religious body, as the belief system is transmitted through elders of the community.

-There are also significant catholic and protestant Christian minorities living mainly in or near urban centres in the highlands and the western slope areas.
+There are also significant Catholic and Protestant Christian minorities living mainly in or near urban centers in the highlands and the western slope areas.